zpz/zpz.github.io/_posts/2018-12-01-speeding-up-python-with-c-and-cffi.md

 import numpy
 from cffi import FFI

-# ...
-# Cython business same as above
-# ...
+cy_extensions = ...

 cffi_extensions = [
-    'src/python/pyx/datex/c/_version01_build.py:ffibuilder',
+    'src/python_ext/datex/c/_version01_build.py:ffibuilder',
     ]

 setup(
-    name='pyx',
+    name='datex',
     version='0.1.0',
     package_dir={'': 'src/python'},
     packages=find_packages(where='src/python'),
-    ext_package='pyx',
     ext_modules=cy_extensions,
     cffi_modules=cffi_extensions,
 )
 ```

-Again, build and install the package `pyx` by
+Again, build and install the package `datex` by

 ```
 $ pip install --user .
 ```

-Now the module `pyx.datex.c._version01` is ready for use,
+Now the module `datex.c._version01` is ready for use,
 and it provides two functions: `weekday` and `weekdays`.
 The function `weekday` takes a `long` and returns a `long`;
 it can be used directly from Python.